Sam-foster/Project/readme.md

 ## Fonts

- The Fonts i installed are from [Google Fonts](https://fonts.google.com/)
+ The Fonts I installed are from [Google Fonts](https://fonts.google.com/)

  * <strong>Pacifico:</strong> Was used for the main bar logo and the headings for every page with a backup of sans-serif
  * <strong>Bebas Neue</strong>: Was used for all the text on the site with a backup of sans-serif